jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This book made you a player god in mind, the next will make you a player god in reality.
 We'll do that by putting many levers of power in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_, who has all the levers of power they need to win the game.

 The Life Star is the technological re-creation of Evolution; a rulebook to enforce Techvolution, that lets everyone play, understand, and master the game of civilization; fair and understandable rules gives everyone a chance to win, and thus makes everybody happy.
 Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
-It is a rational state, one I also call the state of nature; because all lifeforms are happy to live in it.
+I also call it the state of nature—because all lifeforms are happy to live in it.
 You'll read all about it in Techvolution: Building the Life Star.

 # THE APPENDICES